Why does Cowlitz County have a noxious weed program and what are noxious weeds?

 What is the Noxious Weed Control Board and what does it do?

 The Cowlitz County Noxious Weed Control Board was established to direct the state mandated program as required by law.
-The board consists of five unpaid citizen volunteers who represent five districts that cover the entire county.
+The board consists of five unpaid citizen volunteers who represent five areas that cover the entire county.
 The board meets monthly and provides vision and direction to the weed control program.
 The program's staff are hired, directed and supervised by the citizen board.

 What is the Noxious Weed Control Program?